Rio Shore

 Rio Shore is a Brazilian reality television series that premiered on MTV Brasil and Paramount+ on September 30, 2021.
 It is the Brazilian adaptation of the American program Jersey Shore.
 It follows the same format as the Mexican version.
 The show follows the lives of ten participants who live in Rio de Janeiro, Brazil.

 Production

 The show was announced in May 2021.
 Because the show was filmed during the COVID-19 pandemic, it followed strict hygiene protocols.
 In addition to constant COVID-19 testing by both the cast and production members, and everyone involved went through a quarantine period.

-Cancellation
+Cancellation (2024)

-A fourth season was filmed in Floripa, Brazil from September-October 2023.
+A fourth season was filmed in Floripa, Brazil from September–October 2023.
 However, in January 2024 the series was cancelled due to the financial hardship & widespread company layoffs facing Paramount Global.
 All Brazilian productions were immediately halted and a variety of original content was removed from Paramount+ without notice.

+Return to the air (2026)

+In July 2026, the return of the program was announced following the merger between Paramount and Warner Bros.
+Discovery in Brazil.